- Online: February, July

 Supplementary exam for

-Students may apply for credit for previous tertiary study in accordance with the Credit Transfer Procedure
+Students may apply for credit for previous tertiary study, approved training or informal and non-formal learning in accordance with the Credit Transfer Procedure

 6 credit points except where a student transfers from one JCU award to another, then credit may be granted for more than two-thirds of the new award, where there is subject equivalence between the awards